Announcements:

 • Overall Physics difficulty: Majority described Physics as ‘moderate to difficult’ — the hardest section by far.

-• Time pressure: Students who attempted Biology first (70–80 min) and Chemistry second (35–40 min) had about 55–65 minutes for Physics — enough for a strong attempt.
+• Time pressure: Students who attempted Biology first (70–80 min) and Chemistry second (35–40 min) had about 55–65 minutes for Physics — enough for a serious attempt.

 • Rotational motion: Flagged as one of the most challenging areas — questions required multi-step reasoning about torque, MI, and rolling.

-• Ray Optics: More comfortable for students; familiar formula-based questions on mirrors, lenses, and prisms dominated.
+• Ray Optics: More comfortable for students; familiar formula-based questions on mirrors, lenses, and prisms dominate.

 • Modern Physics (Atoms): The confirmed hydrogen spectrum question was described as ‘straightforward for anyone who had memorised the series.’